 These hosting packages are lacking beginner-friendly one-click installers and website building tools, but their support for advanced features is pretty solid.
 The Linux plans support PHP, Ruby on Rails, Python, Django 1.5, Node.js, Perl, Tomcat, and SSI.
 The Windows plans support PHP, ASP.NET, Perl, Ajax, and SharePoint.
 All plans come with unlimited FTP access, and the top three plans also offer SSH and anonymous FTP.

 Hosting.UA’s prices are in line with local and international competitors; not super-cheap, and not overly expensive.
 You can customize your plan a little at the checkout by adding additional disk space or dedicated IP addresses.
 SSL certificates are included, but domain registration costs extra.
 Plans are only available on annual terms, but unfortunately, you can’t easily pay online at the poorly designed checkout pages.

-They offer “around the clock” support to a specific telephone number, email address and Skype handle, as well as separate contact information for general enquiries during usual weekday business hours (minus the lunch hours 1.00pm to 2.00pm).
+They provide support “around the clock” through a specific telephone number, email address, and Skype handle.
+Additionally, they have separate contact information for general inquiries during usual weekday business hours, excluding the lunch hours from 1.00pm to 2.00pm.